Looking for a location for a photo session or for a setting for a video?

 By cooperating with the director and production designer, they secure, choose, and even adapt the script according to the locations available.

-Along with the other producers, the location manager also calculates logistics such as distance between session location, number of crew needed, and much more.
+Along with the other producers, the location manager also calculates logistics such as distance between session locations, number of crew needed, and much more.

 They also secure the site from any potentially disturbing factors such as random animals or random people passing by.